MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/extension/nf-extension-netextensiongetdata.md

 ## -remarks

-Client drivers should not call this method directly.
-Instead, they should call the appropriate wrapper method for the type of extension they are getting:
+Client drivers should not call this function directly.
+Instead, they should call the appropriate wrapper function for the type of extension they are getting:

 - For checksum offload information, the client driver calls [**NetExtensionGetPacketChecksum**](../checksum/nf-checksum-netextensiongetpacketchecksum.md).
 - For Large Send Offload (LSO) information, the client driver calls [**NetExtensionGetPacketLso**](../lso/nf-lso-netextensiongetpacketlso.md).